The O2 Arena

 First hitting the music radar in 1993 with their single, “Protect Ya Neck,” Wu-Tang Clan consists of eight members from Staten Island, New York, who came together through a shared passion for hip-hop and rap ... moreO2 Academy Brixton

 London SW9 9SL

-Interpol comes to London for an amazing night at the Roundhouse on February 6, 2015.
-Don't wait, buy your Interpol tickets here today!Roundhouse
+5 Seconds of Summer comes to London for an amazing night at the Wembley Arena on June 12 and 13, 2015.
+Don't miss out, buy your 5 Seconds of Summer tickets here today!SSE Arena (Wembley Arena)